Chapter 7 : Back to School

 "A sorry lot this turned out to be," Draco sneered as he looked around at the other students.

-There were twelve students waiting in the hall for Professor Slughorn to show up; me, the Golden Trio from Gryffindor, four students from Ravenclaw, some scrawny boy from Hufflepuff, Draco, Blaise and Teddy.
+There were twelve students waiting at tables for Professor Slughorn to show up: me, the Golden Trio of Gryffindor, four students from Ravenclaw, some scrawny boy from Hufflepuff, Draco, Blaise and Teddy.

 "Ugh, how did Potter and the Weasel get in to this class?"
 Nott scoffed.

 "Who knows, Potter probably begged his best friend the headmaster to get him in.
-God and the mudblood is with them," said Draco
+Ugh," Draco huffed.
+"And the mudblood is with them."

-I turned my head to look at the three of them simply because I had nothing better to do.
-They were talking to the one Hufflepuff boy.
+I turned my head to look at the three of them, bored with the boys' conversation.
+Harry, Hermione and Ron were talking to the Hufflepuff boy.

-"I wish I could have seen you take down Potter, Draco."
+"I wish I could have seen you take down Potter on the train, Draco."

 "Yeah, me too.
 He got what he deserved."

 Draco's upper lip curled as his friends praised him.
-I wasn't sure what to make of him.
+I wasn't sure what to make of him, much less what they were talking about.
 We had one class together last year and I'd never said more than ten words to him.

-At that moment, the Professor opened the door to the Dungeon and we all filed in.
-He greeted us all as we passed him, paying particular enthusiasm to Harry and Blaise.
-We took our seats, the four of us at a table, the Ravenclaws occupying their own and Potter's crew shared with the Hufflepuff.
+At that moment, the Professor opened the door to the Dungeon and strode to the front.
+He greeted us as he passed, paying particular enthusiasm to Harry and Blaise.
+The four of us sat at a table, the Ravenclaws occupied their own and that left Potter's crew with the Hufflepuff boy.
 The atmosphere of the classroom was rather odd; the room was full of vapors and strange, sickly-sweet smells.
 Next to our table there was a cauldron of some bubbling colorless liquid.

 "Now then, now then, now then..."
 Slughorn launched into directions.
 Take out this, take out that.